-A package sewage treatment plant is the most expensive system to install, from £7,500, it uses natural biological aerobic action to treat sewage to a very clean level.
+A package sewage treatment plant uses natural biological aerobic action to treat sewage to a very clean level.
+Installation costs can be from £6,500.
 Most package sewage treatment plants require a service at least once a year and this, combined with the electricity required to run the plant, will mean running costs of around £320 per annum.
 The discharge can be either to a drainage field or viable surface water outlet.
 The risk of damaging a drainage field will be reduced as a package sewage treatment plant’s discharge is so much cleaner than a septic tank.

 A drainage field consists of a slotted pipe wrapped in a membrane and surrounded by stone and is used to disperse the effluent from a septic tank or sewage treatment plant into the ground.
 The cleaner the effluent discharge then the longer the life of the drainage field, which is why regular desludging and maintenance of the septic tank or package sewage treatment plant is essential.

 If the property has a viable surface water outlet, an existing surface water drain or nearby watercourse, then a drainage field isn’t necessary if a package sewage treatment plant is installed as the effluent can discharge to an existing outlet.
 Legislation that came into force on 01st January 2020 stipulates that septic tanks that discharge to watercourses must be upgraded to package sewage treatment plants or connected to a drainage field.